cardano-foundation/CIPs/CIP-0118/README.md

 These approaches have different tradeoffs and different ones may be appropriate for different situations.
 A full approach to cancellation would also have to consider how to

+#### Era transition

+A hard fork (era transition) is required to implement the changes proposed above, currently implemented as a new `Babel` era.
+A full set of features to be included in this era must be determined and agreed upon.
+Additional development, analysis, testing, etc. will be required if more changes are included.
+So far, the validation zones proposal is not coupled with additional features.

 #### Callout to the Community